Am I Financially Better off Employing a Nanny?

 |$350,000 or more||0%|

-^ These figures will be increased by the Consumer Price Index (CPI) when the package begins in July 2018.
+^ These figures increased by the Consumer Price Index (CPI) when the package began in July 2018.

 * Subsidy rate of actual fee charged or the maximum hourly rate cap (whichever is lower).